genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/05_sample_application.md

 ## Update

-Because we've modified the `entityManager` we again need to regenerate update our server.
+Because we've modified the `entityManager`, we need to regenerate update our server.

 ### Regenerate